nullivex/ah-wiki/core/Stats.md

 Many of the core actionHero features (cache, web/tcp/websocket servers, etc) are instrumented with stats, but you are encouraged to add more!

+In order to remain performant, actionHero will buffer stats changes locally, and only write them to redis at a frequency defined in `api.configData.stats.writeFrequency`.

 ### api.stats.increment(key, count)
 - key is a string of the form ("thing:stuff")
 - count is a signed integer